purescript/spago/README.md

 - local packages - i.e. packages that are on your filesystem but external to your repository
 - remote packages - i.e. packages that are not on your filesystem, but somewhere on the internet

-The bulk of the packages in your build will come from the Registry (often via a package set), but you are able to add local and remote packages to your build as well, by adding them to the `workspace.extra_packages` section of your `spago.yaml` file.
+The bulk of the packages in your build will come from the Registry (often via a package set), but you are able to add local and remote packages to your build as well, by adding them to the `workspace.extraPackages` section of your `spago.yaml` file.

 See [here](#add-a-package-to-the-package-set) and [here](#the-configuration-file) for more info about how to add these "extra packages".